Gotha, FL

 LEARN MORE

-The Gotha 1916 Schoolhouse (aka Gotha Community Center) and our historic buildings and sites are our main focus for historic preservation at this time but we have many other projects for volunteers to contribute their time and get their hands dirty.
+The Gotha 1916 Schoolhouse (Gotha Community Center) is our priority for historic preservation, but we have many other projects where volunteers can help.

-Gotha is a Historic Rural Settlement in Southwest Orange County with a rich horticultural history.
-It is a census-designated place (CDP) located between Windermere and Ocoee and has a population of 1,915 as of the 2010 census.
-It is part of the Orlando-Kissimmee Metropolitan Statistical Area.
-It is the resting place of famous painter Bob Ross and Dr. Henry Nehrling, scientist, ornithologist and botanist, whose historic Palm Cottage Gardens still exists in Gotha.
-A Post Office opened at Gotha in 1883.
-The town of Gotha was founded in 1885 by German immigrant H.A.
-Hempel.
-Hempel Avenue, the main street of Gotha, is named in his honor.
+Gotha is a Historic Rural Settlement in Southwest Orange County, rich in horticultural history.
+This census-designated place (CDP), located between Windermere and Ocoee, had a population of 1,915 as of 2010 and is part of the Orlando-Kissimmee Metropolitan Statistical Area.
+Notably, it is the resting place of painter Bob Ross and scientist Dr. Henry Nehrling, whose Palm Cottage Gardens still exists in Gotha.
+A Post Office opened in 1883, and Gotha was founded in 1885 by German immigrant H.A.
+Hempel, honored by naming the main street Hempel Avenue.